UTSCC09/project-thereactors-1/readme.md

 Victor Ko: Added functionality for features such as voice call, messaging, and video synchronization

+JunXing Xu: Setup the framework for the application and implemented APIs needed for the frontend.
+Setup deployment and GitHub action for CI/CD.
+Server maintenance and monitoring the data on DigitalOcean.

 # One more thing?

 **Task:** Any additional comment you want to share with the course staff?